 Water Quality and Biologically Activated Fertilisers

-These fertilisers work by introducing beneficial microorganisms into the soil, which help break down organic matter and unlock nutrients that plants can absorb.
-The quality of water used to apply these biofertilisers plays a critical role in ensuring that these microbes remain viable and effective.
+Biofertilisers work by introducing and activating beneficial microorganisms in the soil, which help break down organic matter and unlock nutrients that plants can absorb.
+The quality of water used to apply biofertilisers plays a role in ensuring that these microbes remain viable and effective.

-For biologically activated fertilisers, the primary isse with water quality can be the pH level.
-These fertilisers contain live organisms that are sensitive to extreme pH levels.
-If the water used for applying the fertiliser is too acidic (low pH) or too alkaline (high pH), it can harm the beneficial bacteria.
+For biologically activated fertilisers, the primary issue with water quality can be the pH level.
+These biofertilisers contain live organisms that are sensitive to extreme pH levels.
+If the water used for applying the fertiliser is too acidic (low pH) or too alkaline (high pH), it can harm the microbes.

-• Low pH (acidic water) can stress or kill beneficial microbes, disrupting the biological activity and reducing the fertiliser’s effectiveness.
+• Low pH (acidic water) can stress or kill beneficial microbes, disrupting the biological activity and reducing the biofertilisers effectiveness.

 • High pH (alkaline water) can similarly damage the microbes and some nutrients may become less soluble or more difficult for plants to access in highly alkaline conditions.

-In addition to affecting the microbes in the fertiliser, poor water quality can also influence the overall microbial ecosystem in the soil.
-A disruption in the microbial balance can limit the fertiliser’s effectiveness, as the microbes need to interact with existing soil organisms to promote nutrient cycling and improve soil health.
+In addition to affecting the microbes in the biofertiliser, poor water quality can also influence the overall microbial ecosystem in the soil.
+A disruption in the microbial balance can limit the biofertiliser’s effectiveness, as the microbes need to interact with existing soil organisms to promote nutrient cycling and improve soil health.

-How to Manage Water Quality for Biologically Activated Fertiliser Efficiency
+How to Manage Water Quality for Biofertiliser Efficiency

 To ensure the best performance from biologically activated fertilisers, use water with a neutral to slightly acidic pH—ideally between 6 and 7.
 This pH range is ideal for maintaining the health and activity of the beneficial microbes in the fertiliser.